kevinfAAA/kevs-portfolio-project-1-DRAFT/README.md

 - Ipad.
 - Mobile Phone.

-It must be noted that this website is targeted at mobile and desktop media screens.
+It must be noted that this website is targeted at mobile (iPhone X width 375px), desktop (width 1800px) and laptops (width 1350px) media screens.

 ##	Manual Testing